 Overall, Spencer - Butte’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The citizens of Spencer - Butte are slightly less educated than the national average of 21.84% for the average city or town: 16.90% of adults in Spencer - Butte have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Spencer - Butte rank slightly lower than the national average.
+16.90% of adults 25 and older in Spencer - Butte have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Spencer - Butte in 2022 was $35,198, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $140,792 for a family of four.
 However, Spencer - Butte contains both very wealthy and poor people as well.